kiranofans/Individual-Android-Project_1/README.md

 # Individual-Android-Project_1

-Android App
-An native Android Mobile Application for A Existing Website.
+A native Android Mobile Application for A Existing Website.

 Creating on my own.